Question: What is Rockvale Writers’ Colony?

 Question: How do I apply?
 If accepted once, do I have to pay another application fee if I want to come back?

 Answer: Apply by clicking on the Application Page and carefully following all directions included there.
 There is an application fee of $35.00.
 If you are a previously accepted writer and it has been 12 months or more from your first application, you may apply under the “Returning Residents” tab and pay the application fee of $25.00.
 If you return for residency at RWC within 12 months of a previous residency, no application or application fee is required but you will need to email the director at firstname.lastname@example.org to discuss dates and availability.

 Question: How much does it cost to attend RWC?

-Answer: RWC charges a highly subsidized rate of $350 per week – that’s only $50.00 a day.
+Answer: RWC charges a highly subsidized rate of $350 per week – that’s for 6 nights, 7 days.
 The non-refundable application fee is $35.00.
 The mandatory room cleaning fee is $25.00.
 Shuttle fees to and from the Nashville International Airport are $40.00 each way and must be arranged in advance.
 After the initial deposit of $100.00, which is paid upon acceptance, the remaining balance must be paid before arrival at the colony.
-Applicable taxes also apply.
+Applicable sales tax of 9.75% and occupancy tax of 4% also apply.